Cipscis/base-project/README.md

 1. Click "[Use this template](https://github.com/cipscis/base-project/generate)" to create a new repository based on this one.
 2. Update the `package.json` file to reflect your new project's details.
-3. Update the paths to assets in `index.html` to use your new project's name.
-See [GitHub Pages](#github-pages) for more info.
-	1. You can do a global find/replace for `base-project` and `Base Project`.
+3. Update names throughout the package.
+	a.
+Replace `base-package` with the name of your package as it is used in code.
+	b.
+Replace `Base Package` Replace with the name of your package as it is used in documentation.
-	2. If you're not me, you'll also want to do a global find/replace for `cipscis` and replace it with your own GitHub username, and be sure to also update the `author` property in the `package.json`.
+	c.
+If you're not me, replace `@cipscis` with your npm username and then `cipscis` with your GitHub username, and be sure to also update the `author` property in the `package.json`.
 4. Create a `.env` file.
 See [.env](#env-1) for more information.
 5. Run `npm install`.
-6. Update this `README.md` file and the `CHANGELOG.md` file.
+6. Update this `README.md` file and the `CHANGELOG.md` file to remove the instruction sections.

 Now you're ready to work on code in this project.